Philadelphia Energy Benchmarking Ordinance

 Starting from 2024, you will need to connect with the City of Philadelphia’s account and share your Energy Star Portfolio Manager data.

-What is the deadline for Orlando Energy Benchmarking Compliance?
+What is the deadline for Philadelphia Energy Benchmarking Compliance?

 Philadelphia Building Energy Benchmarking requires that building owners annually submit their energy usage data using the ENERGY STAR Portfolio Manager tool by June 30th.